-Trigger time is the time in which the camera detects movement and captures the snap, the less the better.
-The whole process goes something like this- The animal enters the detection zone, and the sensors activate the camera, which in turn triggers the capture, and the snap is saved in the storage.
+Trigger time is the time in which the camera detects movement and captures the snap — the less the better.
+The whole process goes something like this: the animal enters the detection zone and the sensors activates the camera, which in turn triggers the capture, and the snap is saved in the storage.

-- By every logic, your camera’s trigger time has to be less i.e. much below one second.
-If this time is high than by the time camera captures, your game would have moved to the end of detection circuit.
+- The lower the trigger time, the better i.e. well below one second.
+If the trigger time is high, by the time the camera captures your game will have moved to the end of detection circuit.

-- A slow trigger speed is suitable only for those games where you have to monitor something stationery; say a place where the deer herd resides or where you might have tied a bait.
+- A slow trigger speed is suitable only for those games where you have to monitor something stationery, for example, a place where the deer herd resides or where you might have tied a bait.

 - These are the only situations where the animal will hover and linger for quite some time.
-These cameras are also suitable for food plots that have a good visibility area.
+These cameras are also suitable for food plots that have good visibility.

-- The fastest trigger speed available in market is 0.14 seconds!
-This range goes up to 4 seconds in some cameras.
+- The fastest trigger speed available on the market is 0.14 seconds!
+The range goes up to 4 seconds in some cameras.

-- If you have a wireless cellular camera, this time will be a little on the higher side because the trigger time also includes the time that camera takes to transmit and store the picture in connected device.
+- If you have a wireless cellular camera, this time will be a little on the higher side because the trigger time also includes the time the camera takes to transmit and store the picture in a connected device.

 4. Different Types of Trail Cameras